John Stott: Annihilationism

 Stott tentatively held to annihilationism, which is the view that the final state of the unsaved, known as hell, is death and destruction, rather than everlasting conscious torment.
 Stott said that: "the ultimate annihilation of the wicked should at least be accepted as a legitimate, biblically founded alternative to their eternal conscious torment."
 This led to a heated debate within mainstream evangelical Christianity: some writers criticised Stott in very strong terms while others supported his views.

 Anti-Zionism

 Stott stated his firm opposition to Zionism: "Political Zionism and Christian Zionism are anathema to Christian faith ...
 The true Israel today is neither Jews nor Israelis, but believers in the Messiah, even if they are Gentiles ..."

 Personal life

-Stott remained celibate his entire life.
+Stott never married, had no children, remaining celibate his entire life.
 He said, "The gift of singleness is more a vocation than an empowerment, although to be sure God is faithful in supporting those he calls."
 He lived simply and gave his wealth away.
 'Pride is without doubt the greatest temptation of Christian leaders', he said.
 When asked what he would change if he had his time again he replied 'I would pray more'.

 Stott's favourite relaxation was birdwatching; his book The Birds Our Teachers draws on this interest.